 Two prominent examples of brownfields reuse in the Mediterranean coastal zone can be mentioned.
-Barcelona's iconic waterfront was once home to industrial facilities.
-Today, it has been transformed into a thriving cultural and recreational district, serving as a testament to the potential of brownfields reuse.
+Barcelona's iconic waterfront, once an industrial hub, has been revitalized into a vibrant cultural and recreational district, showcasing the possibilities of reusing brownfields.
 The industrial legacy of Marseille's harbour has also been reimagined through ambitious urban renewal projects.
 These efforts have not only cleaned up polluted areas but have also given rise to innovative urban spaces.